 Algae will not work directly to kill your plants, since it is not a parasite or a disease to your plants.
 However, algae can indirectly harm or kill your plants in a couple of ways.

-Second, if algae form a thick layer on your soil, it can retain too much moisture, leading to mold or disease for your plants.
+On the other extreme, if algae form a thick layer on your soil, it may retain too much moisture, leading to mold or disease for your plants.

 How To Get Rid Of Algae

-Although algae do not always spell death for your plants, you may still want to get rid of it, just to be safe.
+Although algae do not always spell the end for your plants, you may still want to get rid of it, just to be safe.
 You might also want to remove algae for aesthetic purposes.
-Here are some ways to get rid of algae if you already have it in your garden or greenhouse.

 Dry Out The Algae